Hydration and Sodium for Hot Runs: A Dew Point-First Plan That Avoids Overdrinking

 - confusion or disorientation

-- chills, goosebumps, or stopped sweating in heat
+- chills, goosebumps, or stopped sweating in the heat

 - nausea or repeated vomiting